kripa-developer/Soap-WebService/README.md

 ## Create an XML Schema to Define the Domain

 The web service domain is defined in an XML schema file (XSD) that Spring-WS will automatically export as a WSDL.

+## Generate Domain Classes Based on an XML Schema
+The next step is to generate Java classes from the XSD file.
+The right approach is to do this automatically during build time by using a Maven or Gradle plugin.